-But – you cut some corners when starting out because money is tight and you didn’t exactly have a ‘legal’ budget and your focus was really on development.
+But – you cut some corners when starting out because money is tight, you didn’t exactly have a ‘legal’ budget, and your focus was really on development.

 That’s ok – you’re not alone.
 This is very common.
 This article will highlight the things you need to lock down before you present yourself to investors:

 As a tech startup, you’ve probably done enough research to register a Delaware C Corporation, file your Articles of Incorporation, and have some Bylaws in place.
 You should also make sure you have the following: